Service-Learning Teaching Assistant (SLTA) Program

 Community-Engaged Research

-Work with your professors and/or community partners to develop proposals for undergraduate research scholarships, which provide funding for research projects in collaboration with community partners.
+The Office of Undergraduate Research offers summer fellowships for community-based research in partnership with CELO.
+Work with your professors and/or community partners to develop proposals for Undergraduate Research Fellowships, which provide funding for collaborative research projects.

 International Service-Learning